deanpeters/product-manager-prompts/prompts/company-profile-executive-insights-research.md

 **Recent Product Launches and Innovations:**
 * [List and describe recent product launches and innovations, noting their impact on the company’s market position]

+### Transformation Strategies and Initiatives

+**Digital Transformation:**
+* [Describe the company's overall approach to digital transformation, emphasizing the integration of cutting-edge technology with existing business processes and goals]

+**AI Transformation:**
+* [Explain how the company is incorporating AI into its core processes, product offerings, and market positioning]

+**Agile Transformation:**
+* [Detail the company's adoption of Agile methodologies, highlighting specific improvements in cross-functional collaboration, project management, and product delivery]

 ### Organizational Impact of Product Management